Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

 We choose to work with the pytorch geometric framework, from where we got both the dataset and the model framework.
-The framework itself actually complicated the project a bit as a lot of the time was used on dependency issues and installation requirements that did not work.
+The framework itself actually complicated the project a bit as a lot of the time was used on dependency issues and installation requirements that did not work (most torch-sparse and torch-scatter).
 However the framework itself worked just fine once installed and we were able to create, train and predict using a model from the framework.
 We got the data from the Dataset class of pytorch-geometric.
 We used many of the frameworks taught in the course such as wandb, docker, github actions and gcp.
 We did not use any frameworks not taught in the course.

 ## Coding environment